 }

-That’s it.
-So simple right?
-If you observe closely, this basic block, when executed on every pageview won’t increment ‘pv’ beyond 2.
-If you want to keep count of the actual pageviews of every visitor, you would simply avoid resetting it.
-Head to this article to see how to create a pageview counter and fire tag anywhere in the user-journey.
+Note:– This only satisfies one use case.
+However, if you want to keep a count of the actual pageviews of every visitor, you would simply avoid resetting pv=1.
+Head to this article to see how to create a pageview counter and fire tag anywhere in the user journey.

 Step 1: Create a GTM tag to fire this on page view.